Dáil votes down proposal to fully decriminalise abortion

 He said that the provisions in the Bill would protect women who were forced into seeking an abortion, or where there was a dominant personality or sexual abuse.

-Fianna Fáil Health spokesman Billy Kelleher said that he was concerned about the issue and wanted it to be kept under review.
+Fianna Fáil TD Billy Kelleher said that he was concerned about the issue and wanted it to be kept under review.

 He agreed with Mr Harris, however, that the Government should not deviate from the proposed law which was presented before the referendum.